 Both Nutrisystem and Optavia have their benefits, including expert coaches who will quickly answer your calls and address any concerns.
 However, Nutrisystem’s coaches and dietitians are licensed and certified.
 Plus, if you need to speak to a specialist diabetes coach, you also have that option.

 Nutrisystem also does a better job of organizing its meal plans according to different diets, such as diabetic or vegetarian.

-With Optavia, you might find its programs to be less expensive, and if you like the idea of consistent communication from a coach and support group, this might be the service for you.
+Optavia might be the service for you if you like the idea of consistent communication from a coach and support group.
 Also, it provides detailed information regarding allergens and foods that meet specific dietary requirements.

 Nonetheless, if you’re looking for a well-established service that has little chance of running into obstacles with availability or shipping, Nutrisystem is the better choice.
 In addition to these perks, you can also access its NuMi app, which will help you to accurately track your progress.

 Check out our current list of today’s best weight loss meal delivery services for even more ideas on how you can reach your health goals.

 Both Nutrisystem and Optavia are suitable for weight loss.
 Nutrisystem promises quick results and has a dedicated NuMi app to help and guide you.
 Plus, as I mentioned above, Nutrisystem has plenty of prepared meals in the menu (read more about the meals above).

 Optavia, on the other hand, is more focused on counseling and provides a more personal approach to losing weight.
 But you’ll also be eating more bars and shakes as opposed to real meals.

 When it comes to price, Nutrisystem offers a six-month plan that beats Optavia’s affordable meals.
 It’s called the Complete plan and it starts at just $5.82 per day.